In Exercises 9–16, use the Poisson distribution to find the indic... | Channels for Pearson+

 Intro to Frequency Distributions

-In a Poisson distribution, the mean (λ) represents the average number of occurrences of the event in the specified interval.
-For the problem at hand, to find the mean number of births per day, you would divide the total number of births by the number of days in the year, providing a clear understanding of the expected daily occurrences.
+In the context of the Poisson distribution, the mean (denoted as λ, lambda) represents the average number of occurrences of the event in the specified interval.
+For the given problem, λ would be calculated by dividing the total number of births (5942) by the number of days (365), which provides the expected number of births per day.

 Recommended video: